S3 method for class 'survey_base'

 d <- as_survey(pew_npors_2025, weights = weight, strata = stratum)

-# Deduplicate on all non-design columns (issues physical-subset warning)
+# deduplicate on all non-design columns (issues physical-subset warning)

 distinct(d)